Zeejfps/Unity-Tetromino-Game/README.md

 ### Controllers
 Classes that listen and handle events
 ### Providers
-Are scriptable objects that work kinda like a depency container but on a much more granular level
+Are scriptable objects that work kinda like a dependency container but on a much more granular level